 Anonymous electronic reporting of a sexual misconduct incident can be made using the Silent Witness/Anonymous form on the Judson University website under the Title IX Services section (found under Services from the main website).
 This form does not collect personal identifying information and is only used to provide the University with information for the purpose of crime statistics collection and identifying dangerous trends on campus.
 You may choose to provide your name and contact information if you wish for the University to follow up with you.
 The University will respond within 12 hours to all electronic reports that contain contact information.

-Persons who believe they have experienced sexual misconduct or assault are encouraged to directly report incidents to the Title IX Coordinator or Office of the President.
-Reports to these positions are considered reports to the institution.
-Either of these individuals have the authority to institute corrective actions and investigate the report.
+Persons who believe they have experienced sexual misconduct or assault are encouraged to directly report incidents to the Title IX Coordinator.